yli3/GetData_CourseProject/README.md

 ## Nota Bene
 This is a completed Course Project assignment for the GETDATA-031 course of the Data Science Specialization offered by the Johns Hopkins Bloomberg School of Public Health in August 2015.
+It will not be forked by me without notice here.
+If there are doubts about the authenticity of this project, please refer to the commit history.

 ## Introduction